node-formidable/formidable/README.md

 ### with Koa and Formidable

 Of course, with [Koa v1, v2 or future v3](https://ghub.now.sh/koa) the things are very similar.
-You can use `formidable` directly as shown below or through the [koa-better-body](https://ghub.now.sh/koa-better-body) package which support more features and different request bodies, check its documentation for more info.
+You can use `formidable` manually as shown below or through the [koa-better-body](https://ghub.now.sh/koa-better-body) package which is using `formidable` under the hood and support more features and different request bodies, check its documentation for more info.

 _Note: this example is assuming Koa v2.
 Be aware that you should pass `ctx.req` which is Node.js's Request, and **NOT** the `ctx.request` which is Koa's Request